-The Bank's Annual General Meeting which was held on the 25 April 2020 elected the National Audit Office as the Bank's statutory auditor for the financial year 2020.
-The National Audit Office outsourced the audit of the Bank to PricewaterhouseCoopers ehf., ("PwC") registered office at Skógarhlíð 12, 105 Reykjavík, Iceland.
-Arna Guðrún Tryggvadóttir is appointed the auditor on behalf of PwC.
-She is a member of the Institute of State Authorized Public Accountant in Iceland.
+The National Audit Office, Skúlagata 57, 105 Reykjavík, Iceland, has been the Issuer's statutory auditor for the financial years 2015 - 2021.
+The National Audit Office is authorised to outsource part of its assignments and outsourced the audit of the Issuer to PricewaterhouseCoopers ehf., ("PwC") registered office at Skógarhlíð 12, 105 Reykjavík, Iceland.
+Arna Guðrún Tryggvadóttir and Atli Þór Jóhannsson are appointed the auditors on behalf of PwC.
+They are members of the Institute of State Authorized Public Accountants in Iceland.